Peter-Nhan/Iterm2_Automate_sessions/README.md

 Store both files in ~/Library/Application Support/iTerm2/Scripts on the Mac OS.
 To have multiple of these Automate session files - duplicate them update the csv file with new devices - makes sure you provide new names for both files (py and csv).
 Also update lines 16  of the py file with the new csv filename.

+More details available in a blog - https://peter-nhan.github.io/posts/Iterm2_automation/